sh0ckSec/RFID-Gooseneck/README.md

 <img src="https://user-images.githubusercontent.com/104524120/183314105-ac8e840d-e4df-4971-92a6-41a3f69e5eaa.jpg" width=40% height=40%>

-# Cloning Low Frequency Cards - Android Phone + Proxmark3 Easy
+# Cloning Low-Frequency Cards - Android Phone + Proxmark3 Easy
-To remain incognito while at the client site, cloning a card via an Android phone will keep the lowest profile rather than fidling with a laptop when you need to copy the card data.
+To remain incognito while at the client site, cloning a card via an Android phone will keep the lowest profile rather than fiddling with a laptop when you need to copy the card data.

 <img src="https://user-images.githubusercontent.com/104524120/183313587-635d6993-c76d-49c7-9b92-a2122933511a.PNG" width=40% height=40%>